Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 There are so many foods that can taste good going down, but really wreak havoc on the digestive system, even causing major health issues down the road, Wells warned.

 “Everybody is different and responds differently to various foods,” she said.
 “Paying attention to what foods make your body feel clean, energized, and healthy – versus bloated, gassy, and painful – is a good compass to knowing what’s appropriate for you.
-Regularly incorporating foods into your meals that promote healthy digestion will aid in prevention of diseases, and improved gut health.”
+Regularly incorporating foods into your meals that promote healthy digestion will aid in the prevention of diseases, and improved gut health.”

 Additionally, exercise is the key to aid in digestion, Dr. Rivera said.
 “In this world of Uber eats and convenience meals, increased screen time and lack of movement, digestion suffers.
 If we don’t move, our bowels won’t move.”